 2. Project scope

+Thankfully though, this is where a few of the standard elements that we’ve mentioned earlier in our ‘how to write an RFP’ guide come into play.
 To make your scope sufficiently detailed, you’ll need to cover project management, content strategy, UI/UX design, front-end and backend requirements, hosting, platform requirements, and any existing environments and technology.
 If you need a mobile presence, specify whether a mobile app is necessary or if responsive web is enough.

 You should also include any specific requirements for which technology you’d like the vendor to use, as well as accessibility requirements, SEO requirements (if applicable), testing and quality assurance, performance and SLAs, documentation, analytics and support, and maintenance.
 It’s always beneficial to add user stories, visual representations of your current architecture, and any design mockups to the RFP documents, too.

+Another key element in how to write an RFP that will shine is communication, and more specifically, communication regarding your timeline.
 Your vendors need to know how and when the vendor selection process will happen and, as much as possible, how you expect things to move forward during actual development.
 So be sure to clarify the various steps of the RFP phase (due dates, presentations, assignments for short-listed vendors, etc.) and as much as you can about what will happen next.